The way we use words involves a whole lot more than the "correct" implementation of grammar, spelling and punctuation rules.

 Perhaps the emblem of Ostalgie is the Ampelmännchen ("little traffic light man"), designed in the GDR to make traffic lights safe for the color blind.
 Standing against early attempts to standardize all traffic signs in the unified Germany to the West German forms, it has achieved cult status and has also become a popular souvenir item among tourists.

 Authors Sally Johnson and Natalie Braber, in a book which explores the origins and evolution of the German language, write that restaurants in the former GDR sometimes post signs which say, Hier können Sie Broiler sagen ("You can say 'broiler' here).
-Keeping less charged GDR vocabulary, they note, became an important part of an East German identity which reunification had deemed to be as defunct as the East German state.
+Keeping less charged GDR vocabulary, they note, helped preserve an East German identity which reunification had deemed to be as defunct as the East German state.